ttoe/leaves-ui/README.md

 ### Running

-This application was tested with `python >= 3.6.1`.
+This application was tested with `python==3.6.1`.
 The python package `virtualenv` is needed to create an isolated python environment for further packages to be installed in.

 Clone the repository, `cd` into it and run `run.sh` or follow these steps: